 Development of New Solvents for CO2 Capture Using Molecular Simulations

-Molecular modeling is sufficiently accurate to predict CO2 absorption rates
+Is molecular modeling sufficiently accurate to predict CO2 absorption rates?

-Molecular modeling tools focus experiments through efficient digital screening of solvents
+Can molecular modeling tools focus experiments through efficient digital screening of solvents?

 Join Dr. Frédérick de Meyer as he demonstrates his work developing a computational approach based on molecular modeling to predict the CO2 absorption rates in aqueous tertiary amines.
 The predictions are validated using experimental data.

 The key to the new model’s excellent accuracy is to include solvation effects in the computation of the free energy barrier for the reaction of CO2 absorption.
 The approach is currently being used by Total S.E. to guide the experimental screening of amines.

 © 2019 by Materials Design, Inc.

 Materials Design® and MedeA® are registered trademarks of Materials Design, Inc.